Skip to main content

 Modern Perspectives

-Ghost marriage practices have declined 40-60% in urban areas due to women’s rights advocacy and changing social attitudes.
+Ghost marriage practices have declined significantly in urban areas due to women’s rights advocacy and changing social attitudes.
 However, rural communities maintain the tradition, particularly in Greater Upper Nile and Greater Bahr el Ghazal regions where traditional authority remains strong.

 Kuar Nhom: Religious Wedding Ceremonies